kai-lawsonmcdowall/healthomics_parameter_creator/README.md

 <br>

 - This file can be placed in the root directory of a nf-core pipline.
 It requires a nf-core pipeline which has a `nextflow_schema.json`, and the url of the parameters page of the nf-core pipeline in question.
+It gets the required params from the .json file, and determines if they are required or optional from the nf-core params page.

 <br>